Configuration

 If you are using the official domain of the associated remote.type, this value is not required.
 PSR will use the default domain value for the remote.type when not specified.
 For example, when remote.type="github" is specified the default domain of github.com is used.

 Including the protocol schemes, such as https://, for the domain value is optional.
-Secure HTTPS connections are assumed unless the setting of remote.insecure is True.
+Secure HTTPS connections are assumed unless the setting of remote.insecure is true.

 This setting also supports reading from an environment variable for ease-of-use in CI pipelines.
 See Environment Variable for more information.
 Depending on the remote.type, the default environment variable for the default domain’s CI pipeline environment will automatically be checked so this value is not required in default environments.
 For example, when remote.type="gitlab" is specified, PSR will look to the CI_SERVER_URL environment variable when remote.domain is not specified.